ACoAs – Set GOALS to MEET NEEDS (Part 3)

 THIS LIST is about how negative relationships can controls us :

 ENEMIESA) people who hate us for their own reasons.
-We didn’t cause it, but we can end up expending way too much time, energy & money trying to win them over or placating them, instead of leaving them alone, praying for them or being neutral
+We didn’t cause it, but we can end up wasting way too much time, energy & money trying to win them over or placating them, instead of leaving them alone, praying for them or being neutral

 -OR-